-When the animals have been exterminated, the process doesn’t finish.
+The process still isn’t finished after the animals have been exterminated/eradicated.
 Disinfecting the space and removing any nesting materials are also critical.
 Decontamination is usually included in the services of pest control companies, so homeowners do not have to worry about how to properly dispose of nesting materials.

 After removing the source of the scratching sounds from their attic, homeowners should dispose of any nesting materials they found.
 Make careful to use complete protective gear when cleaning out the nests, since their droppings and urine may still pollute the home and spread illness.